Hannah Lawrence Schieffelin: Early life

 Hannah Lawrence was a daughter of John Lawrence and Anna Burling.

-Hannah Lawrence came from a respected and proud Quaker family, who had arrived in the New World already in the 17th century and had settled on Long Island.
+Hannah Lawrence came from a Quaker family, who had arrived in the New World in the 17th century and had settled on Long Island.

-Hannah’s father, John Lawrence (1732–1794), was a successful merchant, whose ancestors held royal patents to Flushing and to Lawrence, Long Island.
-John Lawrence’s great-grandfather was William Lawrence from St Albans, northwest of London.
-William Lawrence, at the age of twelve, sailed with his mother and siblings from London to Massachusetts,in 1635.
-Later, he received the rights to 900 acres of land in Vlissingen, New Amsterdam, corresponding to today’s College Point and Flushing on Long Island.
+Hannah's father, John Lawrence (1732–1794), was a successful merchant, whose ancestors held royal patents to Flushing and to Lawrence, Long Island.
+John Lawrence's great-grandfather was William Lawrence from St Albans, northwest of London.
+William Lawrence, at the age of twelve, sailed with his mother and siblings from London to Massachusetts, in 1635.
+Later, he received the rights to 900 acres of land in Vlissingen, New Amsterdam, corresponding to today's College Point and Flushing on Long Island.
 William Lawrence was a landowner, councilman, sheriff and judge in Queens County, NY.

-Hannah’s mother was Anna Burling (1735–1821).
+Hannah's mother was Anna Burling (1735–1821).
 The Burling family came from Barking, today an eastern suburb of London.
 The Burlings were Quakers.
 They were persecuted in England and emigrated to America to escape.